- Kent State University

 Mark Goodman is the Knight Chair in Scholastic Journalism concentrating on First Amendment awareness and civic education.

 Professor Goodman is a lawyer and was the executive director of the Student Press Law Center for 22 years where he helped advise student journalists and advisers about legal rights and responsibilities.

 The chair will develop and share innovative teaching, be a leader crusading for First Amendment awareness and civic education, the use of news in classrooms and the creation of student media, building a strong Center for Scholastic Media and encouraging diverse students to pursue journalism careers.
 A significant web presence will help the chair reach journalists across all media.
 The chair is expected to collaborate widely, including with the Knight Foundation grantees working in this area.
 Ultimately, this chair should help strengthen student media by improving high school journalism education.

-Presented for the fifth year the Courage in Student Journalism Awards, the most prominent national recognition of high school journalists and their administrators and advisers who have shown outstanding support for the free press rights of teen journalists in the face of difficulty and resistance.
+Presented for the sixth year the Courage in Student Journalism Awards, the most prominent national recognition of high school journalists and their administrators and advisers who have shown outstanding support for the free press rights of teen journalists in the face of difficulty and resistance.
 The award was presented at the National Scholastic Press Association/Journalism Education Association National Convention in November.
 This award inspires other students to stand up and defend press freedom.

 Got funding for and began creating a new graduate course on teaching news literacy for scholastic journalism educators to be funded by the McCormick Foundation.
 Our goal is to allow teachers to better incorporate news literacy into their journalism classroom.